-The following Energy guidance note Produced in partnership with Stephen Cirell of Stephen Cirell Consultancy Ltd provides comprehensive and up to date legal information covering:
+The following Energy practice note Produced in partnership with Stephen Cirell of Stephen Cirell Consultancy Ltd provides comprehensive and up to date legal information covering:

 There is no single definition of what an ESCo is, and ESCo has no special legal meaning.
 The term has been used to describe businesses engaged in the generation, distribution and/or supply of energy to end customers, as well as those engaged in demand management, green retrofitting and other energy efficiency measures.